 The first thing to understand is that these two drugs, whether used in combination or alone, are not anti-viral drugs.
 The fact that they are producing relief then is quite likely not related to COVID-19.

 Why would a drug designed and used since 1944 like chloroquine to treat malarial parasites, work on a tiny virus – a microbial class completely unlike the malaria parasite?
-It isn’t.
+It very likely does not.

-It is quite likely eliminating parasites, not coronaviruses?
-And in doing its intended job frees up the immune system to knock out the coronavirus.
+Perhaps, the drug is actually eliminating parasites, not coronaviruses?
+And in doing its intended job, it frees up the immune system to knock out the coronavirus.

 The antibiotics that are eliminating symptoms of people who have tested positive for COVID-19 may be the product of the patient’s immune system which has been compromised.

-A weakened immune system can more easily permit the growth of negative bacteria.
-Since bacteria can self-replicate, this can happen quickly if the immune system is not strong and active.
+A weakened immune system or the appropriate terrain (internal state) such as an acidic condition, will encourage the growth of certain bacteria.
+Since bacteria can self-replicate, if the internal terrain is acidic in nature some bacteria may proliferate more freely.
+This can happen quickly if the immune system is not strong and active.

 Note: This is a good reason to keep the gut microbiome healthy which includes the use of probiotics, not antibiotics.

 Another possibility is that the patient was misdiagnosed and never really had the coronavirus or if they did, COVID-19 was not the cause of their symptoms?
-We don’t really know enough at this point in time to conclude what exactly is happening.
+The COVID test is not all that reliable as noted by the CDC and the manufacturers.

 What we can conclude, as I hope you understand by now, the two combination drugs above are not directly impacting the COVID-19 coronavirus.
 Any impact they are having is indirect at best.
 This would point to other questions which are raised below.

-After reading the above, I hope you understand that side effects are a consideration that must be taken into account with any synthetic drug.
-Your risk needs to be weighed against your reward.
+It’s important to understand that side effects are a consideration that must be taken into account with every synthetic medication prescription.
+In place of passive acceptance of any drug recommendation, one should do their homework and read up on the unintended effects which can easily be found online these days.
+Your potential risk needs to be weighed against your potential reward.